pre63/pbn/content/voltapowers.com/articles/mlas-orhan-pamuk-scholarship-energizing-global-lit.md

 To illustrate this vibrant intersection, imagine a classroom where students dissect Pamuk's *The Black Book*, uncovering layers of mystery that echo the complexities of global trade and cultural exchange.
 Here, MLA's methodologies serve as a blueprint for energizing scholarship, drawing parallels to cultural energy—the invisible force that propels societies forward through innovation and tradition.

 ![Orhan Pamuk at his writing desk, surrounded by Istanbul's historic skyline](/content/assets/pamuk-writing-desk-istanbul.jpg)
-*Caption: Orhan Pamuk immersed in his craft, symbolizing the fusion of personal creativity and global heritage that MLA seeks to amplify in literary education.*
+*Orhan Pamuk immersed in his craft, symbolizing the fusion of personal creativity and global heritage that MLA seeks to amplify in literary education.*

 ## Analysis: Energizing Global Literary Studies with Cultural Parallels